Police: Couple flew to Hawaii despite positive virus tests

 Peterson did not immediately return voicemail messages Thursday seeking comment.
 A phone number associated with Moribe had been disconnected.

-Democratic Gov. David Ige last week approved Kauai Mayor Derek Kawakami’s request to temporarily allow the island to opt out of the state testing program.

-The policy scheduled to take effect Wednesday requires travelers to Kauai to spend 14 days in quarantine regardless of whether they obtain a negative COVID-19 test.
+Democratic Gov. David Ige last week approved Kauai Mayor Derek Kawakami’s request to temporarily allow the island to opt out of the state’s pre-travel testing program after an uptick in travel-related infections on the island.
+Effective Wednesday, all travelers to Kauai must spend 14 days in quarantine regardless of whether they obtain a negative COVID-19 test.

 For most people, the coronavirus causes mild or moderate symptoms, such as fever and cough that clear up in two to three weeks.
 For some — especially older adults and people with existing health problems — it can cause more severe illness, including pneumonia, and death.